myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-07T13:50:11.784Z
+>
+> I have been using the official web app in full screen, but I noticed that if I make the browser smaller, I get the mobile UI.
+But the profile button in the drawer is not working, has this been before?

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-07T03:31:38.791Z
 >
 > Oh no sorry, I thought you might be too from South America 😂 I’m living in Japan, we are neighbors on an island in the Pacific Ocean 😁🤝